Queen’s Scout Award

 Don’t expect it to be easy as it is scouting’s biggest challenge.
 You can work towards the award between 16 and 25 years of age, in explorer scouts and/or in network scouts.

 There are four main areas; Membership, Nights away, International, community and values activities, and Challenges.
 The Challenges can be signed off if you hold the Gold DofE award.
 To complete the award, you do a presentation before sign-off.

-County Office can send you a pack with everything you need to know to get started and ensure you are put in touch with someone locally if that hasn’t already happened.
-Whilst you can back-date some of your activities to your 16th birthday, get your pack early so you’re sure what is expected of you.
+If you are interested in completing the award, please complete the following information and a member of the County Team will be in touch with your information pack.
+The County Team will then arrange a discussion with you about starting the award, and provide you with assistance and mentoring along your adventure.
+Whilst you can back-date some of your activities to your 16th birthday, get yourself registered early so you’re sure what is expected of you.
 You may feel the deadline of your 25th birthday is way off, but don’t be caught out, fill in the form now and get the pack and the support.